cchang5/quantum_linear_programming/qlpdb/README.md

 ## Requirements

 The implemented data structures require a [PostgreSQL database](https://www.postgresql.org/about/) (`JSON` and `ArrayFields`).
-Thus, you first have to setup a [PostgreSQL database server](https://www.postgresql.org/docs/9.1/server-start.html).
+Thus, you first have to set up a [PostgreSQL database server](https://www.postgresql.org/docs/9.1/server-start.html).

 If you prefer a shortcut, we also specify a high-level [Docker setup](https://docs.docker.com/get-docker/).